 My Life, Wasted

 Eventually, I stopped relying on alcohol to talk to girls, and I started dating the girl of my dreams.
 She was a single mom of two little girls, so I found myself with not only the responsibility of a relationship, but with the responsibility of being a father figure as well.
-Though I wouldn't drink when we had the girls, the days we didn't were a different story.
+Though I wouldn't drink when we had the girls, it was a different story when they weren't around.

 Not until it was almost too late.